- What are the benefits of the P-Card?

 - No. Repairs are considered a "service" and most services are unauthorized purchases under the P-Card program.
 There are a number of liability issues that must be considered before any repair can be approved.
-For these reasons, most repairs must be processed on a KFS Requisition.
+For these reasons, repairs are to be processed on a KFS Requisition.
 See P&PM 350-10 Section III B for more information.

 - Can I use my P-Card to make online purchases?

 - Yes.
-Be sure that you use secure Web sites for online ordering.
-Most websites have addresses beginning with "http".
-Secure sites begin with "https."
+Be sure that you use secure websites for online ordering.
+Secure sites have a website address that begins with "https."